Posts Tagged ‘Documentary Production’

 Shooting Interior Interviews

-Indoor lighting can vary in a number of ways from daylight and tungsten in homes to daylight and fluorescents in office situations.
+Indoor lighting can vary in a some ways from daylight and tungsten in homes to daylight and fluorescent in office situations.
 There may be mixed lighting sources with varying color temperatures.
 A light kit with a few lights can help with supplemental lighting but often it’s more about working with available light.
+White balancing is important.

 An office often has a window and a person’s desk in front of it.
 There are a number of possible choices.
 If there are blinds or drapes see if they can be drawn and use a simple 3 or 4 light set up with at least a key, fill and backlight light setup.